y3owk1n/Vimnav.spoon/README.md

 | `gg`/`G`        | Jump      | Top or bottom of page          |
 | `H`/`L`         | History   | Back/forward (⌘[ / ⌘])         |

+### ❌ Passthrough Mode

+Press `i` to enter passthrough mode from normal mode.
+In this mode, every key press is sent to the app.

+To back to normal mode, press `Shift-Esc`.

 ### 🎯 Link Hints Mode

 Press `f` to enter link hints mode.
 Interactive elements get labeled: